What is a Debit Note?

 Debit Note format and the details to be covered

 One needs to ensure they follow the GST guidelines while issuing a debit note.
-The following are the details that need to be covered in a Debit Note:
+The following are the details that need to be covered in it:

 - Header: Mention that the document is a debit note.

 - Serial Number: Provide a different and unique serial number for each debit note.
-Also ensure the debit note is only in 16 characters and not more.
+Also ensure that it is only in 16 characters and not more.
 The serial number can contain alphabets, numerical and special characters like dash, a hyphen, etc.

-- Date: The date when the debit note is issued.
+- Date: The date when it is issued.

 - Invoice Details: Add the invoice number and invoice details for reference and less confusion and the date of issue.